Economic Opportunity in Boston

 The Economic Opportunity Committee advises the Chamber on initiatives, policies, and programs that are focused on building a thriving economic where economic opportunity is available to all.
 In addition, the Committee will support the implementation of initiatives focused on increasing minority representation in the private sector through supplier diversity, access to internships and jobs, and other diversity, equity, and inclusivity-focused efforts.

 This committee meets quarterly.
-If you are interested in learning more, please contact Justin Kang, Vice President of Economic Development.
+If you are interested in learning more, please contact Casey Baines, Economic Opportunity Manager.

 Robert F. Rivers, Chairman and CEO, Eastern Bank